These two modules, aimed at healthcare practitioners working in children's care have been developed to complement each other and are taken together.

 This module will enable students:

-Acutely ill child: This module will act as a foundation for healthcare practitioners wishing to develop their knowledge and practice in caring for children who are at risk of becoming or are acutely ill.
+High Dependency Care of the Acutely Ill Child: This module will act as a foundation for healthcare practitioners wishing to develop their knowledge and practice in caring for children who are at risk of becoming or are acutely ill.
 It will therefore suit nursing practitioners working within PICUs, general paediatric areas, A & E and HDUs.

 It will facilitate the development of reflective skills in order to provide and analyse the holistic and evidence-based care needed for a child and his/her family within a critical or acute care setting.
 Particular emphasis will be placed upon the skills to recognise, assess, stabilise and/or appropriately refer the acutely ill child.

 Nursing practitioners working within PICUs, general paediatric areas, A & E and HDUs caring for acutely ill children.

 Applicants are expected to hold a recognised healthcare related qualification with current professional registration (where appropriate to the qualification) and normally a minimum of 6 months post-qualifying experience in order to consolidate training.

 Healthcare practitioners who do not hold a Dip H.E. (or equivalent) will normally be considered for standalone level 6 module enrolments if they can demonstrate one of the following: